klateralus/try_open_chat/README.md

 To use open chat gpt you need to have an API key.
 To learn how to get an API key click "Help -> How to make an api key" in a menu toolbar.
 To set a new API key click "Settings -> Preferences".
+There're a few more settings that can be adjusted.

-When you have API key and you're welcome to use open chat gpt.
+When you have API key set, you're welcome to use open chat gpt.

 Best wishes,